 Jenny M. Castillo

-Assistant Professor of Teaching in Languages Other Than English
+Associate Professor of Teaching in Languages Other Than English

 Dr. Castillo has extensive professional experience as an educator of modern languages, Hispanic literature, foreign language pedagogy and heritage language education at the secondary and post-secondary levels.

 Throughout her teaching career, Dr. Castillo has taught courses in foreign language methodology, heritage language education, second language acquisition, twentieth century Spanish literature, contemporary Latin American fiction, and worldwide literature in English translation at the college level.
 She received her Doctorate in Hispanic and Luso-Brazilian languages and literatures from The City University of New York.
 Professor Castillo is the program coordinator of Hunter’s foreign language education program.
 Dr. Castillo holds a joint faculty position with the Department of Romance Languages.